damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 - Type: string
 - Required: false

 To identify a configuration a new parameter called `configId` was introduced.
-This is being filled from the lib when the user does not set it explicitly in the config.
-If set, the configured value is taken.
-It is optional.
-For a single config this param is not really important.
-For multiple configs this param is important.
+If you do not explicitly set this value, the library will generate and assign the value for you.
+If set, the configured value is used.
+The value is optional.

 ### `stsServer`